 In addition to their functional expertise, staff are expected to be fair, courteous and helpful in all dealings with students.
 Part of the maintenance of a positive environment is a fair and open complaints and appeals policy made available to all students.
-For this reason SVM is committed to providing an effective, efficient, timely, fair and

-If you have a complaint, in the first instance contact the Learning & Development Coordinator at SVM:
+If you have a complaint, in the first instance contact the Director: Education & Training at SVM:

-Phone: 0466778914 or 02 9261 3600 Email: svmadmin@volunteering.com.au confidential complaints and appeals handling procedure.
+Phone: 0466778914 or 02 9261 3600 Email: training@volunteering.com.au are below

-Full details on policy and procedure are below
+Full details on policy and procedure